Robby955/EcoFish/README.md

 The first set of code is an analysis of a density related experiment.
 The second set of code is the analysis of a dilution related experiment.
-The third set of data is from the field where we apply covariate analysis.
+The third set of code is from the field where we apply covariate analysis.
-Finally, we include a code for the testing and outlier search for several eDNA related primers.
+Finally, we include code for the testing and outlier search for several eDNA related primers.

 # Density Experiment